HNLMS Van Amstel (F831): 2010s

 On 11 May 2012, Van Amstel apprehended 11 Somali pirates after the ship's Lynx helicopter sighted a suspicious fishing dhow towing two skiffs, 400 nmi off the Somali coast.
 When the ship's boarding team approached the dhow, the team found 11 suspected pirates of Somali origin and a total of 17 hostages on board.
 After taking the suspected pirates to the Van Amstel, the boarding team found significant evidence that linked the 11 men to an armed attack on the motor tanker Super Lady a few days prior.
 The 17 hostages were freed.
 They were Iranian fishermen.

 In 2016, Van Amstel joined Standing NATO Maritime Group 2 (SNMG2).
+That same year Van Amstel also rescued migrants in the Mediterranean Sea.

 In April 2017, Van Amstel seized nearly 700 kg of cocaine in two separate drug busts.
 The busts happened in waters between Curaçao and Colombia.

 From 26 June to 6 July 2018, Van Amstel participated in Exercise Dynamic Mongoose 2018 along with units from other nations.